Charles Frederick d'Arensbourg

-Charles Frederic d'Arensbourg (sometimes written D'arensbourg or Darensbourg) (1693–1777), born Karl Friedrich von Arensburg, was an early leader in the settlement of the German Coast region of Louisiana.
+Charles Frederic d’Arensbourg (sometimes written D’Arensbourg or Darensbourg) (1693–1777), born Carl Friedrich Arensburg, was an early leader in the settlement of the German Coast region of Louisiana.

 Early life

-Karl Friedrich von Arensburg was born in 1693 in Stettin, Swedish Pomerania, to ethnically German parents, and baptized on 25 January 1694.
-His father, Johan Leonard von Arensburg, was master of the Royal Mint, while his mother, Elisabet-Eleonora Formandt-Manderstrom, came from a family that had been ennobled in 1703.
+Carl Friedrich Arensburg was born in 1693 in Stettin, Swedish Pomerania, to ethnically German parents, and baptized on 25 January 1694.
+His father, Johann Leonhard Arensburg, was master of the Royal Mint, while his mother, Elisabeth Eleonora Formandt-Manderstrom, came from a family that had been ennobled in 1703.
 He served as an officer in the army of Charles XII of Sweden, and fought at the Battle of Poltava.
 King Charles XII presented him with an inscribed sword in thanks to his military service.

-After the war, Karl moved to France from his home in Arensburg after it was invaded by Russia.
+After the war, Carl moved to France from his home in Arensburg after it was invaded by Russia.
 He later took service with John Law's Mississippi Company, after being attracted by the prospect of fortune in the new world.
-While applying to the French for his colonial concession, he signed his name as the more French sounding 'Charles Frederick d’Arensbourg'.
+While applying to the French for his colonial concession, he signed his name as the more French sounding Charles Frederick d’Arensbourg.
 Sailing out from the Port of Lorient, Charles landed in Biloxi on 4 June 1721 aboard the Portefaix and accompanied by about thirty other Swedish officers and hundreds of German families.